lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 3.2.
 New `decreaseVettedSigningKeysCount` method

 The new `decreaseVettedSigningKeysCount` method should be implemented.
 It is called by the Staking Router to decrease the number of vetted keys for the node operator with the given ID.
+Also, the existing `setNodeOperatorStakingLimit` external method should be updated.
 See more details about this change in the [`IStakingModule` interface specification](#11-new-external-methods).

 ```solidity
 /// @param _nodeOperatorIds bytes packed array of the node operators id